Catalog -> Miscellaneous -> Spices

 Common Questions about Ginger, ground

-What is GINGER, GROUND?
+What is ginger, ground?

 Ginger, ground, is a powdered form of the ginger root.
 It is commonly used as a spice in cooking and baking, adding a warm and spicy flavor to dishes.
 In addition to its culinary uses, ginger is also known for its potential health benefits, including anti-inflammatory properties and aiding digestion.